-- Changes the order status to your Shipped Order Status to (typically) Completed
+- Changes the order status to your Shipped Order Status (which is typically Completed)

 - Adds a customer note with carrier and tracking information.

 Export Custom Field Data to ShipStation ↑ Back to top

 ShipStation supports up to three custom fields that may contain extra data you want sent to the ShipStation orders section.

 Custom Field 1 contains coupon codes used in an order.
 Enabled by default.

 Custom Fields 2 and 3 can be customized with a snippet in which you define the name of meta data you want to export.
 Example:

 Usage ↑ Back to top